Reprinted with permission from CPA Practice Management Forum

 An Internet search for the term “predictable growth” yields millions of links to websites, videos, books, and consultants.
 There seems to be no doubt about the idea that growth can be planned and charted.

 But for accounting professionals who are trying to grow their firms, it may seem that there’s nothing at all predictable about sources of opportunity and how to manage them.

 Unleash the power

 If that’s your situation, it may be because you haven’t yet unlocked the power of the product lifecycle.
 In the 1970s, Bruce Henderson of the Boston Consulting Group introduced the concept that products and services have a predictable, consistent cycle.

-Some four decades later, the BCG Matrix that he developed remains a popular growth tool.
+Some five decades later, the BCG Matrix that he developed remains a popular growth tool.
 I’ve successfully used an adapted version of the model to assist dozens of accounting firms.
 It helps firms determine how to grow each service line and industry.

 Early, diamond, cow, or cat?

 According to the model, products, services, and industries exist in one of four stages, determined primarily by the degree to which they are contributing to firm revenue.
 I’ve renamed these stages:

 A service line or industry in the Early stage would be one that generates virtually no revenue.
 An offering in the Fat Cat category (e.g., an audit or an established construction segment) would be one that contributes significant revenue and margins.